Royston-Soh/dow-GARCH/README.md

 ![](https://github.com/Royston-Soh/dow-GARCH/blob/main/pic/16%20sstd%20QQ%20plot.jpg)

 ### Model 3: gjrGARCH model
-Developed by Glosten-Jagannathan-Runkle, takes into account the asymmetry of returns that is affected by good or bad news.
+Developed by Glosten-Jagannathan-Runkle, takes into account the asymmetric effects on variance from positive vs negative shocks.
 In financial markets, bad news typically results in more pronounced impact on volatility, as compared to good news.
 The results of selecting this as the variance model is graphically depicted in plot 12.
 ```bash
 s=ugarchspec(mean.model = list(armaOrder=c(0,0)),
              variance.model = list(model='gjrGARCH'),